NREL/torc/README.md

-# Prototype workflow management software
+# Torc workflow management software

 This software package orchestrates execution of a workflow of jobs on distributed computing resources.